Last updated on May 12th, 2021

 The same applies to eating disorders.
 The dysfunctional thoughts and behaviours may look like causes of the illness, but more likely they are symptoms, which also reinforce and maintain the illness.
 Causation, once more, is still a mystery.

 The environment has a role to play.
-Weight loss and major stressors can trigger the illness, prolong it, or cause relapse.
-Conversely, the illness is presently treated and kept at bay with environmental measures: taking care of nutrition, weight and psychological wellbeing.
+Weight loss can trigger the illness, prolong it, or cause relapse.
+Stress too: with all the upheavals and uncertainty of the Covid pandemic, there was an estimated three to four-fold rise in eating disorders.

 Before the science of epigenetics, the thinking was that genes create a predisposition for an illness and the environment creates precipitating factors (‘genes load the gun and the environment pulls the trigger’).
 Experts now say that the environment acts on genes to switch them on or off, or to dial them up or down.
 Environmental factors are more than a trigger – they change how that gun will fire and they may even disable it.

 “Environmental and genetic influences seem to work together, to require each other, till it is impossible to say which is cause and which is effect.”
 (Matt Ridley, writing about ‘The madness of causes’ in relation to schizophrenia)